 Preliminary Flood Insurance Maps

-Because most, if not all, of the elevation requirements will be lower under these new proposed maps, if they are adopted as currently proposed, the City may consider passing a local ordinance that would increase the elevation requirement to maintain the disaster resistance of the community, improve the City's CRS score and provide for additional insurance discounts for property owners.
+Because most of the elevation requirements will be lower under these new maps, City Council enacted a local ordinance that establishes a minimum finished floor elevation standard for new construction of at least 14 feet above mean sea level (NGVD 1929).
+This standard will help to maintain the disaster resistance of the community and may provide for additional insurance discounts for property owners.

 If you have specific questions about the flood regulations as they pertain to your property, you may call the Building Department at 843-886-9912.
 This site will be updated on public meetings as they are announced.

 Update - January 18, 2018